hedgedoc/react-client/README.md

 # THE MASTER BRANCH IS DEPRECATED.
 THE NEW DEFAULT BRANCH IS "MAIN"
-The master branch will be deleted in 2 weeks.
+The master branch will be deleted at 1st September.

 # CodiMD - React Client